dschnare/binderjs/Reference.md

 **list.compare()**

 Retrieves the comparison results by comparing this list against the `otherList`.
 The `equals` and `changed` operators from `getItemOperators` are used to determine if items are equal or have changed.
+If custom `equals` and `changed` operators are specified then these operators will be used instead.

 Returns a list with a comparison result for each item in this list.
 Comparison results have the following properties: